 16. Ask Lots of Questions

-Do whatever is necessary to retain the answers to your questions.
-For most workers, that means taking notes on a notepad, smartphone, or tablet.
-You’ll have an anything-goes grace period working in your favor, as Yang notes, but it’ll quickly become awkward to ask the same questions – and receive the same answers – again and again.
+Don’t be afraid to ask honest, direct questions.
+Better to come off as clueless and naive now than six months down the line.
+And be sure to retain the answers to your questions by taking notes on a notepad, smartphone, or tablet.
+You’ll have an anything-goes grace period working in your favor, but it’ll quickly become awkward to ask the same questions – and receive the same answers – again and again.

 17. Get the Lay of the Land

 Don’t wait too long to familiarize yourself with your new workplace.
 If you don’t get a guided walk-through on your first day, your second day might present a better opportunity to take a self-guided tour of the premises.
 At that point, you should have your employee badge and be able to walk with enough confidence to blend right in.
 Locate the bathrooms, kitchen, coffee station, meeting rooms, and other important areas.

 18. Don’t Come on Too Strong

 You wouldn’t jump headlong into a steaming hot tub, would you?